pratas05/stock_flow/lib/backups/notification_page_MVVM.txt

               onPressed: () async {
                 if (messageController.text.length < 5 || selectedCategory.isEmpty) {
                   ScaffoldMessenger.of(context).showSnackBar(
-                    const SnackBar(
-                      content: Text('Message must have at least 5 characters and a category must be chosen.'), ),
+                    const SnackBar(content: Text('Message must have at least 5 characters and a category must be chosen.')), );
-                  );
                 } else {
                   try {